TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: The System

-We implement the Task Executor on top of an Android emulator to ensure task execution consistency.
+\edit{We implement the Task Executor on top of an Android emulator to ensure task execution consistency.
 For each screen under analysis, an initial screenshot and an Android Virtual Device (AVD) snapshot~\cite{android_snapshots} is captured.
-The snapshot is restored prior to the execution of each task using standard adb commands.
+The snapshot is restored prior to the execution of each task using standard adb commands.}{We run the Task Executor on top of Android emulator snapshots~\cite{android_snapshots} and, for each screen under analysis, capture and restore an Android Virtual Device (AVD) snapshot before executing each task to ensure consistent execution.}

-A screen reader typically does not produce announcements without changes or interactions on screen.
+\edit{A screen reader typically does not produce announcements without changes or interactions on screen.
 When presented with a new task in its initial, unexplored state, the decision agent does not have contextual information regarding the screen, unlike traditional task-executing agents that observe screenshots or UI hierarchies.
 Therefore, the agent must explore the environment and identify relevant UI elements.
 To facilitate this, we explicitly prompt the decision agent to perform $k$ ``swipe right'' actions until it detects an element related to the task.
-In our implementation, we set $k=20$ and permit up to three initial exploration attempts, allowing a maximum of 60 elements to be explored.
+In our implementation, we set $k=20$ and permit up to three initial exploration attempts, allowing a maximum of 60 elements to be explored.}{Because a screen typically does not produce transcripts until interacted with, the Decision agent must first explore the environment and identify relevant elements, so we explicitly prompt it to perform up to $k=20$ ``swipe right'' actions (up to three attempts) until it detects an element related to the task, allowing a maximum of 60 elements to be explored.}

-In some cases, after the decision agent has found its target element, we observed that the swipes needed to get back to the elements may not be consistent with the number of elements announced.
-This is usually a result of TalkBack's logic of handling list navigation, which can cause confusion with the agent and result in more steps.
-We mitigate this by allowing the agent to specify an object in the original transcript, and the screen reader proxy programmatically navigates until that element is matching based on string similarity.
+In some cases, \edit{after the decision agent has found its target element, we observed that the swipes needed to get back to the elements may not be consistent with the number of elements announced.
+This is usually a result of TalkBack's logic of handling list navigation, which can cause confusion with the agent and result in more steps.}{TalkBack's list-handling logic makes the number of swipes needed to revisit elements inconsistent with the number of announced elements, which can confuse the agent.} We mitigate this by allowing the agent to specify an object in the original transcript, and the screen reader proxy programmatically navigates until that element is matching based on string similarity.